THE CHannel

 Following the Southern edge of the country from Forest of Dean to Swanage, The Channel March is an accessible yet deeply rewarding journey through historic landscapes and quiet lanes.
 The Terrain is generally forgiving, with flowing routes that allow riders to settle into a rhythm and build confidence.

-A Wayfarer / Pathfinder journey, this route prioritises connection, progression, and shared experience, offering a thoughtful introduction to adventure riding without sacrificing depth or character.
+A Pathfinder journey, this route prioritises connection, progression, and shared experience, offering a thoughtful introduction to adventure riding without sacrificing depth or character.

 • Friday PM